PROCESS AND INFORMATION

-June - October: Nominated and qualified men are trained on the doctrines of the PCA and the duties of Elders or Deacon, depending on what office they were nominated for.
+Step 2: Nominated and qualified men are trained on the doctrines of the PCA and the duties of Elders or Deacon, depending on what office they were nominated for.

-November - December: In accordance with Scripture, following the training, the men are tested to see if they understand core principles of theology, Scripture and practice.
+Step 3: In accordance with Scripture, following the training, the men are tested to see if they understand core principles of theology, Scripture and practice.

-December - January: Men who pass the tests are presented to the body to be voted on for the office they were nominated for.
+Step 4: Men who pass the tests are presented to the body to be voted on for the office they were nominated for.
 These men are then ordained and installed into office.